gospodima/mdrefcheck/README.md

 # mdrefcheck

-**mdrefcheck** is a CLI tool to validate references and links in Markdown files (CommonMark spec).
+A CLI tool to validate references and links in Markdown files (CommonMark spec).
-It helps ensure that your documentation is free from broken links, missing images, and invalid section anchors.
+It helps to ensure that your documentation is free from broken section links, missing images or files.

 ## Features